Cajun Firecracker Ranch Crackers

 A plastic bag of seasonings with packages of saltine crackers for Cajun Ranch Fire Crackers.

 What I love about these Cajun Firecracker Ranch Crackers is that we get to take something simple and dress it up into an attractive, appetizing, and diverse food.
-You can eat these seasoned crackers with Chicken Gumbo, Chicken And Rice Soup, Chili, and Salad, but there's more!
+You can eat these seasoned crackers with Chicken Gumbo, Chicken and Rice Soup, Chili, and Salad, but there's more!

 Crumble them on top of a casserole or crush them into seasoned breadcrumbs.
 My favorite way to eat them is as a grab-and-go snack.
 You can't eat just one, so always grab a few!